bovinespirit/enummapmap/README.md

 newOrchards = joinKey $ delete (K o) $ splitKey EMM.d2 orchards
 ```

+In the preivious example `unsafeJoinKey` could be used instead of `joinKey` as
+there is no possiblity of an empty subtree being left.

 TODO:

-Documentation
-More tests - especially checking that only the root EnumMap can be empty
-Fix joinKey - currently allows branches to be empty in merged EnumMapMap
+- More documentation
+- More tests
+- Check that Strict really is strict and Lazy really is lazy.
-More functions - mapMaybe, update, alter, mergeWithKey would be good
+- More functions - mapMaybe, update, mergeWithKey
-EnumMapSet
+- EnumMapSet
+- Optimisation - I have just copied code from IntMap, I have not checked that it
+ is efficient.
-Benchmarks
+- Benchmarks
-Replace d1..d10 with numbers
+- Replace d1..d10 with numbers